-Attitude Color Protection Conditioner (355ml)
+Attitude Color Protection Conditioner (Canada) (355ml)

 Straightforward ingredients and gently preserved – but if you have food allergies take care, as both soya and wheat derivatives are used in this product.
 Advertises itself as carcinogen free — free from 1,4-dioxane and ethylene oxide.

 Ecostore Dry, Damaged & Colour Care Conditioner (Australia / NZ) (220ml)